-Over the period of this report, there were 7 Investment Managers, as follows: BlackRock, Capital International (Capital, whose contract was terminated in July 2012), Fidelity International (Fidelity), Insight Investment (Insight), UBS Global Asset Management (UBS), Veritas (whose mandate commenced in July 2012) and Partners Group.
-We have also invested directly in Lothbury Investment Management's (Lothbury) Property Fund and Threadneedle's Property Fund.
+Over the period of this report, there were 5 Investment Managers, as follows: BlackRock, Fidelity International (Fidelity), Insight Investment (Insight), Veritas and Partners Group.
+We have also invested directly in Lothbury Investment Management's (Lothbury) Property Fund, Threadneedle's Pensions Property Fund, UBS Life Triton Property Fund and UBS Central London Office Value Added Fund.

-During the year the target distribution of Fund assets was changed to allow investment in infrastructure.
-This involved reducing the target for passive equity with BlackRock and introducing a target for infrastructure with Partners.
+The target distribution of Fund assets for the year is shown in the table below.
 The investment in infrastructure will be built up over a period of time and therefore the actual allocation has not reached the target during the year.

-The new target distribution of Fund assets is as follows:
+The target distribution of Fund assets is as follows: